cyanide17/vangen/README.md

 ## Usage
-With linux running on hypervisor such as QEMU,
-You can generate kernel module from log file and send it to linux with this command.
+With linux running on hypervisor such as QEMU, you can generate kernel module from log file and send it to linux with this command.
 ```
 $ ./script.sh 'relative-path-to-log-file'"
 ```